clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 | Ctrl + Shift + R | Repeater tab

 ## Options
-Before diving into the Burp Proxy, let's explore the available options for configuring Burp Suite.
 ### Global Settings
-These settings affect the entire Burp Suite installation and are applied every time you start the application.
+* These settings affect the entire Burp Suite installation and are applied every time you start the application.
-They provide a baseline configuration for your Burp Suite environment.
+* They provide a baseline configuration for your Burp Suite environment.
 ### Project Settings
-These settings are specific to the current project and apply only during the session.
+* These settings are specific to the current project and apply only during the session.
-However, please note that Burp Suite Community Edition does not support saving projects, so any project-specific options will be lost when you close Burp.
+* However, please note that Burp Suite Community Edition does not support saving projects, so any project-specific options will be lost when you close Burp.
-To access the settings, click on the Settings button in the top navigation bar.
+* To access the settings, click on the Settings button in the top navigation bar.
 This will open a separate settings window.

  Below is the image showing the separate settings window.